2012–13 NCAA Division I men's basketball season: Pre-season polls

 The top 25 from the AP and ESPN/USA Today Coaches Polls.

 Regular season

-A number of early-season tournaments will mark the beginning of the college basketball season.
+A number of early-season tournaments marked the beginning of the college basketball season.

 Early-season tournaments

+^The former Coaches vs. Cancer Classic was renamed the 2K Sports Classic in 2012 due to a sponsorship change, and a new tournament named the Coaches vs. Cancer Classic began play in 2012.